whitneyburton/portfolios/students/1608-back/alene-schlereth/Alene_Schlereth_Mod_3.md

 3: As expected
 User Experience
 Project exhibits a production-ready user experience.
-2.5: Below expectations
+3: As expected
 Organization
 Team used a project management tool to keep their project organized.
-3: As expected
+4: Better than expected
 Technical Evaluation
 Git Workflow
 Team always used pull requests and commented on pull requests prior to introducing code into the master branch.
-3: As expected
+4: Better than expected
 Test Quality
 Project is well-tested (Above 90% and the most valuable pieces of the app are covered).
 If you were paying for someone to build this for you, would you be satisfied with the tests that are written?
-3.5: As expected
+3: As expected
 Code Quality
 Project demonstrates well-factored code and a solid grasp of MVC principles.
 3: As expected